ptiger10/pd/README.md

 * uses concurrent processing to achieve faster speeds than Pandas on many fundamental operations, and the performance differential becomes more pronounced with scale (6x+ superior performance summing two columns in a 500k row spreadsheet - see the most recent [benchmarking table](benchmarking/profiler/comparison_summary.txt)

 ## Getting Started
 Check out the Jupyter notebook examples in the [guides](https://github.com/ptiger10/pd/tree/master/guides).
+Github sometimes has trouble rendering .ipynb, backup views are here: [Series](https://nbviewer.jupyter.org/github/ptiger10/pd/blob/master/guides/Series.ipynb?flush_cache=true), [DataFrame](https://nbviewer.jupyter.org/github/ptiger10/pd/blob/master/guides/DataFrame.ipynb?flush_cache=true), [Options](https://nbviewer.jupyter.org/github/ptiger10/pd/blob/master/guides/Options.ipynb?flush_cache=true).

 To use Go in a Jupyter notebook, check out Gophernotes or lgo.
 I have successfully used both (but lgo only via Docker and only through Go 1.9).
 Unfortunately neither is well configured yet for off-the-shelf use as in Python.
 If someone could help improve these services and their setup documentation, that would be a huge boon to this project.